Stuycs-K/project03-final-09-leee/DEVLOG.md

 ### 2024-01-12 - Brief description
 Worked on execvping a single mp3 file ~1 hr
 ### 2024-01-13 - Brief description
-Finished execvp test for one mp3 file; downloaded mpg123; created test and started createPlayList ~Three free periods
+Finished execvp test for one mp3 file; downloaded mpg123; created test and started createPlayList ~Three free periods Also created playlist and detects mp3 files and grabs metadata like size and mode using path and name; ~ One class period + 30 min